Cultural communication: Non-Verbal Communication

 Non-verbal communication is different cross culturally and one must take the time to study different cultures so as to fully understand the messages being transmitted because 70% of communication is not verbal, while only 30% is verbal.
 Different aspects of non-verbal communication can include facial expressions (happy, sad, angry, confused), which are interpreted differently around the world, eye contact (direct, no eye contact), body language (slouching, arm positioning, leg positioning, rocking motion, standing still), gestures (hand gestures, small gestures, big gestures, no gestures), touching (reaching out to someone, touching arm), and proxemics (distance between each other).
 Just how verbal language is different in every culture, non-verbal language is different as well.
 All aspects of language are culturally influenced based on what you observed and experienced when growing up, which is different in different parts of the world.
 Being able to combine the meanings of what is communicated verbally and non-verbally will give people the ability to fully understand what is occurring in an interaction with someone.
 Facial expressions can be useful in showing peoples emotions while they are talking, or even while they are not saying anything.
 Knowing what different emotions look like as facial expressions will help people in understanding what is being communicated to them without the use of words.

 An example that can be used to explain how different non-verbal communication is in different areas of the world is eye contact.
 In the West, eye contact is used as a way of showing where your attention is, along with as a sign of being respectful to who is talking to you.
 In some Western societies, eye contact can be seen as confrontational.
 The meanings of the various aspects of non-verbal communication are different cross-culturally in different societies and areas of the world.
-Differences in non-verbal communication can cause cultural miscommunication if you aren't educated on the practices of another culture when visiting, or talking to someone from that culture.
+Differences in non-verbal communication can cause cultural miscommunication if you are not educated on the practices of another culture when visiting, or talking to someone from that culture.